-King Fahd University of Petroleum and Minerals (KFUPM) has established its Entrepreneurship Institute (EI) in order to support the development of its innovation-entrepreneurship ecosystem and to actively contribute in the transition to a knowledge-based economy in the Kingdom.
+King Fahd University of Petroleum and Minerals established the Entrepreneurship Institute in order to support the development of its innovation-entrepreneurship ecosystem, and to make an active contribution in the transition to a knowledge-based economy in the Kingdom.

-Entrepreneurship education is becoming a major part of any successful ecosystem whether it is in the form of short courses, training workshops, or even full-fledge courses for university students.
+Entrepreneurship education is a major part of this goal and an important feature of any successful ecosystem, whether it is in the form of short courses, training workshops, or even full-fledge courses for university students.

-The EI offers a list of executive workshop programs that are mainly designed for:
+The EI also offers a catalogue of executive workshop programs that are mainly designed for:

-The EI has developed a set of 6 training workshops.
-All offered workshops are conducted based on demand.
-They offer participants full-immersive learning experiences with cases, exercises, practice-based learning activities and discussions.
+The Entrepreneurship Institute has developed a set of 6 training workshops, all conducted on a demand basis.
+They offer participants a fully-immersive learning experience with case studies, interactive exercises, practice-based learning activities, and thematic discussions.

 This workshop covers various topics related to establishing and running a startup community (an entrepreneurial ecosystem).
-The workshop includes topics such as building and assessing startup communities, Entrepreneurial mindset development for your startup community, establishing and running business incubator/accelerator programs for your startup community, and teaching your startup community entrepreneurs.
+It includes topics such as building and assessing startup communities, developing the entrepreneurial mindset in your startup community, establishing and running business incubator/accelerator programs, and teaching entrepreneurs in your startup community.

-Participants in this workshop will be exposed to business incubator models, business incubation program operations, and, finally, they should know what it takes to run a successful incubation/acceleration program.
+This workshop explores different business incubator models, business incubation program operations, and teaches participants what it takes to run a successful incubation/acceleration program.

-This provides participants with means of teaching entrepreneurship.
-Can entrepreneurship be taught?
-What are the Entrepreneurship teaching methodologies, and who is an entrepreneurial professor/instructor?
-How to assess and evaluate students’ entrepreneurship class performance?
-All of which will be covered in this workshop.
+This workshop provides participants with the tools to teach entrepreneurship.
+It explores questions such as: Can entrepreneurship be taught?
+What are the teaching methodologies for entrepreneurship?
+What does it take to be an entrepreneurial professor/instructor?
+How can we assess and evaluate students’ entrepreneurship class performance?

-This is a day workshop where participants will be exposed to Design Thinking, it roots, its principles, where and how it can be utilized, and its process.
+This workshop exposes participants to the principles of design thinking, it roots, its process and where and how it can be utilized.

-Participants will be exploring over the course of half a day various topics on entrepreneurial mindsets including: What is an entrepreneurial mindset?
+Participants of this workshop will explore various topics surrounding the entrepreneurial mindset, including: What are the characteristics of an entrepreneurial mindset?
 Are entrepreneurs risk takers?
-The fear of failure and what is an affordable loss?
-Navigating uncertainty.
+How can they tackle the fear of failure and what is an affordable loss?
+How should entrepreneurs navigate uncertainty?

-The workshops facilitators are members of the Entrepreneurship Institute that have been trained and practiced teaching and running KFUPM entrepreneurial activities for the last three years including short-courses, competitions, workshops, business incubation/acceleration programs and so on.
-The facilitators have also been engaged in international and local entrepreneurship competitions, mentoring and training.
+All workshop facilitators are members of the Entrepreneurship Institute and are fully trained with extensive experience in teaching and running KFUPM entrepreneurial activities over the last three years.
+Our facilitators have conducted short-courses, competitions, workshops, business incubation/acceleration programs and have also been engaged in international and local entrepreneurship competitions, mentoring and training.